openvinotoolkit/openvino/docs/OV_Runtime_UG/multi_device.md

 @endsphinxdirective

-The device candidate list allows users to customize the priority and limit the choice of devices available to the AUTO plugin.
+The device candidate list allows users to customize the priority and limit the choice of devices available to MULTI.
 If not specified, the plugin assumes all the devices present in the system can be used.
 Importantly, the list may also specify the number of requests for MULTI to keep for each device, as described below.

 Note, that OpenVINO™ Runtime lets you use “GPU” as an alias for “GPU.0” in function calls.
 More detail on enumerating devices can be found in [Working with devices](supported_plugins/Device_Plugins.md).